JadeBetty/JadeBetty/README.md

-## Hello!
-I'm JadeBetty 👋
+## Hey there!
+I'm JadeBetty
-Thanks for visiting my github profile!
-I'm JadeBetty, a cambodian programmer who knows about NodeJS.
-You will find the source code for Sispiler, and other projects that I have made [here](https://github.com/JadeBetty?tab=repositories)!
-Feel free to make a request or contribute to the projects!
+I'm a cambodian programmer, please give me a read about me below.

-### Skills
+You can find projects that I've made in my years of using NodeJs [here](https://github.com/JadeBetty?tab=repositories) Feel free to contribute to them!

-The only programming language that I know is JavaScript, specifically, NodeJS.
+### My Skills
-I'm experienced using DiscordJS for creating bots and MongoDB for databases.
+I know a lot about NodeJS, mostly experieced with DiscordJS, MongoDB and Html.

-I know some of QuickDB too.
+### Contact

-### Interested?
+You can email me at contact@jadebetty.is-a.dev
-- 💡 I want to: Learn more about Linux, and more about Python.
+Visit my portofolio: jadebetty.is-a.dev
-- 💬 Ask me about DiscordJS
+Or you could directly message me via Discord (my user name is jadebetty)

-- 📫 Contact me on Discord, my username is jadebetty
+### What else?
-- 😄 My pronouns are he/him
+- I want to learn more about linux, and explore other languages.
-- ⚡ Fun fact: **I enjoy going for a ride on the mountains!**
+- I love riding mountain bikes on the mountains.